 Indeed, rye has some benefits over wheat, including the fact that it contains less gluten.
 Rye bread also simply makes a nice change, one that many people love the flavor of.

-Is Rye Bread Good For Your Health?
+Is Rye Bread Good For You?

 - Types Of Rye Bread